codefellows-seattle-javascript-401d19/16-19-auth/README.md

 # Back-end Deployment

-Auth in Node.js using bcrypt and JWT!
+Auth in Node.js using bcrypt and JWT

+Basic auth for login and signup

+Bearer auth for all subsequent API calls for profiles and images GET and POSTS

 # Tech Used